-SundaGas Banda Unipessoal, Lda (SGBU) and TIMOR GAP Chuditch Unipessoal, Lda (TIMOR GAP) were awarded a Production Sharing Contract (PSC) by Petroleum National Authority (Autoridade Nacional do Petróleo-ANP) in 2019 to conduct petroleum activities in Timor-Leste's offshore.
-The contract area for the award is defined by PSC-TL-SO-19-16 which covered approximately 3571 km2.
+SundaGas Banda Unipessoal, Lda (SGBU) and TIMOR GAP Chuditch Unipessoal, Lda (TIMOR GAP) were awarded a Production Sharing Contract (PSC) by Petroleum National Authority (Autoridade Nacional do Petróleo-ANP) in 2019 to conduct petroleum activities in Timor- Leste's offshore.
+The contract area for PSC-TL-SO-19-16 covers approximately 3,571km2.
 This contract area is located in Timor Sea, about 80km south of Greater Sunrise Gas field and 140km East-Northeast of Bayu-Undan production facility.

-SGBU is planning to construct an appraisal well, Chuditch-2, based on the interpretation of reprocessed 3D 'Kyranis' seismic data (TGS, 2021 & 2022), using a suitably designed and capable self-elevating Jack-Up Rig.
-Following the completion of a site survey for Chuditch-2, the appraisal well is expected to be drilled in approximately 68 m water depth and to a target depth of approximately 3,000 m Total Vertical Depth (TVD) in the Plover Formation.
+SGBU is planning to construct an appraisal well, Chuditch-2, based on the interpretation of reprocessed 3D 'Kyranis' seismic data (TGS, 2021 & 2022), using a suitably designed and capable self-elevating jack-up rig.
+Following the completion of a site survey for Chuditch-2, the appraisal well is expected to be drilled in approximately 68m water depth and to a target depth of approximately 3,010m Total Vertical Depth (TVD) in the Plover Formation.

-The drilling campaign is scheduled during Q2 and Q3 of 2025 and it is expected to last 40 days.
-The appraisal well aims to determine the hydrocarbon reserves within the Chuditch-2 field to facilitate future production planning.
+The drilling campaign is scheduled during Q3 of 2025, and it is expected to last 44 days.
+The appraisal well aims to evaluate the hydrocarbon resources within the Chuditch field to facilitate future production planning.
 The study also incorporates previous geophysical and geotechnical surveys, drilling cuttings modelling analysis, mud dispersion modelling, oil spill modelling, and well abandonment design.

-The Chuditch-2 Appraisal Well Project Description submission was approved by the ANP on 15 November 2023 and determined to fall within Category 'A' as having the potential to generate significant environmental impacts.
-As prescribed by Ministerial Diploma No. 46/2017, an Environmental Impact Assessment (EIA) has been conducted to assess major impacts for the duration of the drilling campaign and to assist in the design of Environmental Impact Statement (EIS), Environmental Management Plan (EMP), and Environmental Monitoring Programme.
+The Chuditch-2 Appraisal Well Project Document (PD) submission was approved by the ANP on 15 November 2023 and determined to fall within 'Category A' (having the potential to generate significant environmental impacts).
+As prescribed by Ministerial Diploma No. 46/2017, an Environmental Impact Assessment (EIA) will be conducted to assess major impacts for the duration of the drilling campaign and to assist in the design of Environmental Impact Statement (EIS), Environmental Management Plan (EMP), and Environmental Monitoring Program.